About this site

 Why this blog?
 Everyone knows that just because something is posted on the Internet, that does not make it true.
-For example, there are several prominent Web sites that claim astronaut Neil Armstrong never landed on the moon.
-Similarly, there are sites claiming that the TM technique produces harmful results or that it is a religious practice or a cult.
+There are several prominent Websites that claim astronaut Neil Armstrong never landed on the moon.
+Similarly, there are sites claiming that there are no real scientific studies verifying the TM program's benefits, that it's no different from relaxing in your easy chair, that it's a form of mind control with dangerous effects, that it's a religion or cult—seriously—that it's a moneymaking "$3 billion empire" with plans to take over the world, convert everyone to a foreign religion without the masses knowing they were converted, all while secretly setting up a worldwide "Vedic theocracy" to sacrifice horses!

-Sites making unfounded assertions can gain prominence on the Internet because search engines collect information based on keywords and “relevant” content, not on accuracy.
-It’s not surprising, then, that search engines would yield a handful of disingenuous "anti-TM" sites posing as “objective” or “skeptical,” which, in fact, present untruths or misinformation about the TM program.
-(The same is often true for “Wikipedia,” which is an amalgam of shifting information assembled by a rotating group of “volunteer editors”—whether or not these editors or their sources have any expertise on a given subject.)
+Sites making unfounded assertions can gain visibility on the Internet because search engines collect information based on keywords and “relevant” content, not on accuracy.
+It’s not surprising, then, that search engines would yield a handful of disingenuous "anti-meditation" sites posing as “objective” or “skeptical,” which, in fact, have agendas and present untruths or misinformation about the TM program.
+(The same is often true for “Wikipedia,” an amalgam of shifting content assembled by a rotating group of “volunteer editors”—who are not required to have any expertise on a given subject.)

-The blog is independent because it is personally maintained by individuals.
-Also, unlike some so-called "critical" Internet resources on the TM program, this blog is not driven by the extreme
+Independent: The blog is independent because it is personally maintained by a board of advisors and contributors—people friendly to the TM program and knowledgeable about the practice—acting voluntarily and not under the auspices of any organization.
+Also, unlike some so-called "critical" Internet resources on the TM program, this blog is independent of (i.e., not

 bias and negativity that typifies the "anti-meditation" mindset.

-The blog is non-official because it is not affiliated with or overseen by any organization.
+Non-official: The blog is non-official because the site itself is not affiliated with or overseen by the TM organization.

 www.TM.org or see the resources link on our home page.